Student Code of Conduct

 D. Discrimination, Harassment, and Retaliation:

-- Violation of the University’s Policy on Discrimination, Harassment, and Retaliation Policy is a violation of this Student Code of Conduct.
+- Prohibited Conduct set for in the University’s Policy on Discrimination, Harassment, and Retaliation Policy

 - Tobacco: Smoking, Vaping, or tobacco use (including cigarettes, cigars, e-cigarettes, pipes, bidi, hookah, snus, orbs, vape, vapor, vaporizer pens and all forms of smokeless tobacco) on campus is a violation of the Tobacco Free Campus Policy and of this Student Code of Conduct.

-- Alcohol: Use, possession, or distribution of intoxicants, including alcohol, in the buildings or on the grounds of the University of Montana Western except as expressly permitted by law or University policy is prohibited.
+- Alcohol: Use, possession, or distribution of intoxicants, including alcohol, except as expressly permitted by law or University policy is prohibited.
 Alcoholic beverages may not, in any circumstance, be used by, possessed by, or distributed to any person under twenty-one (21) years of age.
-Students on campus found to be in a clearly intoxicated state as documented by University staff members are in violation of the policy.

 F. Firearms, Explosives, and Weapons Offenses: